Troubleshoot remote connection failures to a Windows instance

 2. In the upper-left corner of the page, select a region and resource group.地域

-3. On the Instances page, click the ID of the instance.
+3. On the Instances page, click the ID of the target instance.

 4. Click the Security Groups tab.
-In the Security Groups section, click Manage Rules in the Actions column for the target security group.
+In the Security Group List section, find the security group that you want to manage and click Manage Rules in the Actions column.

-5. Select the direction of the security group rules.
+5. Select the direction for the security group rule.

-6. On the Access Rule tab, use one of the following methods to add a security group rule.
+6. On the Security Group Details tab, use one of the following methods to add a security group rule.

 • Method 1: Quickly add a security group rule

-• Select RDP remote connection to Windows instance.
+• Select RDP Connection to a Windows Instance

 • Method 2: Manually add a security group rule